sissinou-moon/cryptowallet/README.md

 ## Acknowledgments
 - Thanks to [Flutter](https://flutter.dev) for the amazing framework.
 - Thanks to [Supabase](https://supabase.io) for the backend services.
-- Thanks to [Marqeta](https://marqeta.com) for the virtual card API.
-- Thanks to [Alchemy](https://alchemy.com) for the blockchain API services.
+- Thanks to [Alchemy](https://getblock.io) for the blockchain API services.